 TAME: Launching careers in STEM since 1976!

-For over thirty years, TAME has worked to encourage the participation of women and minorities in STEM careers through innovative, hands-on science programming for K-12 students across Texas.
+For over forty years, TAME has worked to encourage the participation of women and minorities in STEM careers through innovative, hands-on science programming for K-12 students across Texas.
 Our strong network of K-12 educators, institutes of higher education, and industry partners helps us share ideas and concerns and to deliver targeted, relevant, and cutting-edge programming.
 We offer age-specific programs to spark and support student interest in STEM; professional development and curriculum ideas for teachers; and locally relevant events to educate families and communities about opportunities in STEM.

 TAME chapters correspond to the regions defined by the Texas Education Agency, and each chapter brings together volunteers from area schools, local colleges and universities, and corporate and business partners to support multiple TAME clubs in the region.
 With 13 chapters currently active, TAME is working toward a goal of 20 active chapters.